 Also, we're trying our hardest to be more conscious about the environment and the effect we have on it.
 Buying and drinking constantly from plastic bottles goes against everything we are trying to achieve- so we really wanted to find a better solution.

-Enter, the Lifesaver Jerrycan.
-It literally is a jerrycan… with a whole lot more.
+The LifeSaver Jerrycan is a jerrycan (shocking, right?!)… with a whole lot more.

 This 18.5-litre tank is capable of taking the murkiest, most disgusting water… and turning it into something safe to drink almost immediately.
 No boiling, no chlorine, no fuss.